-Professors Clark (Associate Dean) and Deravi
+Professors Clark (Associate Provost), Deravi, Johnson, Lange and Ligeon (Head) Associate Professors Hahn, Moore (Associate Dean) and Newman Assistant Professors Byron, Lan and Runco

-Associate Professors Ligeon and Moore (Chair)

-Assistant Professors Byron Lan, Runco and Winters

 - 6010.
 Survey of Microeconomic Analysis (1.5).
 Pr., graduate standing.
 An accelerated overview of microeconomic concepts.
 Examines concepts of demand, supply, consumer choice models, market structure and distribution of income.
 May not be used as an elective. - 6020.
 Survey of Macroeconomic Analysis (1.5).
 Pr., graduate standing.
 An accelerated overview of fundamental macroeconomic concepts.
 Examines macroeconomic growth, differing macroeconomic models and international trade issues.
-May not be used as an elective. - 6080.
+May not be used as an elective.

+- 6080.
 Economics of Decision Making in a Global Environment (3).
 Pr., ECON 6010 or ECON 6020 or equivalent.
 A study of how economic decisions of managers can be impacted by changing market, political and global conditions.
 Decisions about optimal resource use, production and pricing examined. - 6100.
 Macroeconomic Environment of the Firm (3).
 Pr., ECON 6080, graduate standing.
 The behavior of the firm under different market structures and the study of competitive strategy and modern industrial organization.
 Central topics include industry analysis, market structure and competition, strategic commitment, entry and exit, and the dynamics of pricing rivalry. - 6110.
 Market Structures (3).
 Pr., ECON 6080, graduate standing.
 Analysis of the aggregate economic performance of the economy, including the determination of national income, output, employment, price levels and interest rates.
 Topics include determinants of growth, business cycle, government policy, inflation, exchange rates and the balance of payments. - 6170.
 Managerial Economics (3).
 Pr., ECON 6080.
 Decision theory and criteria for decision making concerning output, pricing, capital budgeting, scale of operation, investment and inventory control.
 Attention also given to concepts of profits, production and cost functions. - 6310.
 Economic Foundations of Trade and Finance (3).
 Pr., ECON 6080.
 Examines the global nature of economic activity and its impact on business decision making and public policy.
-Key factors include the balance of payments, trade and capital flows, exchange rate determination and risk management. - 6600.
-Law and Economics (3).
-Pr., graduate standing, one course in economics.
-Survey of the law and legal institutions (including law enforcement) from an economics perspective.
-Topics include property, contracts, torts, criminal and constitutional law, efficiency of common law and efficient allocation of resources.
+Key factors include the balance of payments, trade and capital flows, exchange rate determination and risk management. - 6952.

-- 6952.
 Economics Seminar (1-3).
 Pr., graduate standing.
 A seminar for graduate students.
 Exact subject matter announced each time course is offered.
 May be repeated with a change in subject matter. - 6900.
 Independent Study (1-3).
 Pr., graduate standing and permission of department head.
 Economic topics required for graduation that are fulfilled outside the classroom setting. - 6924.
 Internship in Economics (1-3).
 Pr., departmental approval.
 Provides students with the opportunity to gain valuable insight through practical accounting experience so they may better correlate their academic experience with a professional, real-world environment.
 Business or major elective credit. - 6970.
 Special Problems (1-3).
 Pr., graduate standing.
 Variable content in the economics area.